adrian-jasinski/cat-game/README.md

 # Cat Platformer Game

-A simple 2D platformer game built with Pygame where a red cat jumps over obstacles.
+A simple 2D platformer game built with Pygame where a cat jumps over obstacles.

 ## Features

 - Animated cat character with different animations for running, jumping, falling, and death
-- Beautiful multi-layered mountain dusk background with purple mountains and silhouetted trees
+- Beautiful multi-layered mountain background with parallax scrolling
-- Realistic natural obstacles (rocks, logs, bushes, and fallen trees)
+- Various obstacles to avoid (rocks, cacti, bushes, and balloons)
 - Detailed ground with grass, soil texture, and small flowers
 - Particle effects for jumps and impacts
 - Increasing difficulty as you progress
 - Score tracking
 - Death animations when you collide with obstacles
+- Shooting ability that destroys obstacles (earn a shot for every 20 points)

 ## Screenshots